Taking photos of my people is my favorite thing to do.

 A math teacher by trade, her English was solid.
-She served as my translator when out with my Turk friends or visiting my favorite bars and clubs.
-She was, also, my favorite photographic subject among all of the beautiful things to photograph in Turkiye.
+She served as my translator when out with my other Turk friends or visiting my favorite bars and clubs.
+She was, also, my favorite photographic subject among all of the other beautiful things to photograph in Turkiye.

 I bought lots of beer that summer.

 The First Captains

 I have only had two opportunities to photograph Cate.
 The first was for her dad's birthday.

 I never heard if he liked them, but I did.
 What's not to like?

 The second was when I visited her in Charleston and she took me sightseeing.

 I'm not sure what caught her eye in this photo but we went to a Sushi place across the street right after.
 Yeah.
 That's it.
 Sushi.
 We're fans.